 - metoprolol (Lopressor)

 There are other antidepressants available.
-Most work by stabilizing serotonin or norepinephrine.
+Most work by stabilizing serotonin or norepinephrine levels.

 Other antidepressants include:

-Panic attack medication isn’t available over the counter.
+Panic attack medication is not available over the counter.
 You need to see a healthcare professional to obtain a prescription.

 While some natural remedies appear promising in treating panic attacks, more research is needed to explore potential risks.

-Keep in mind that the Food and Drug Administration (FDA) doesn’t subject herbal remedies, dietary supplements, and essential oils to the same standards as medications.
+Keep in mind that the Food and Drug Administration (FDA) does not subject herbal remedies, dietary supplements, and essential oils to the same standards as medications.
 As a result, it’s not always possible to know what you’re taking.

-Natural remedies can interfere with your medications and cause other side effects.
+Natural remedies can interfere with other medications and cause side effects.
 Ask a doctor before taking a natural remedy for panic disorder.

 CBT is a practical form of therapy that encompasses a number of techniques.
 The goal is to adapt your thoughts and behavior to improve panic disorder symptoms.